Uploading Media and Exporting Videos at the Correct Sizes

 1280 x 720 at 4Mb/s at ~30fps – this is popular on the web.

-People use this if they are embedding their videos at a smaller-than-HD size, or want to use less data, or want a video to last longer than 8.5 minutes within the 500MB file size limit (see below).
+People use this if they are embedding their videos at a smaller-than-HD size, or want to use less data, or want a video to last longer than 1 hour within the 4GB file size limit (see below).

 640×360 at 1Mb/s at ~30fps – this is considered very small and low quality in the modern era – though not long ago it was what most web videos used to be!